openPMD/openPMD-standard/STANDARD.md

 Unit Systems and Dimensionality
 -------------------------------

-While this convention does not impose any unit system on the data that is stored itself, it still imposes a common interface to convert one system to an other.
+While this standard does not impose any unit system on the data that is stored itself, it still imposes a common interface to convert one system to an other.